samkeen/todo_app_plus_mcp/docs/mcp_documentation.md

 The MCP server uses Pydantic models to define the structure of data passed to and from tools:

-- `TodoData`: Used for creating new todos
+- `TodoData`: Used for creating new todos, including title, description, completed status, and due date
-- `TodoUpdateData`: Used for updating existing todos
+- `TodoUpdateData`: Used for updating existing todos, with all fields optional to allow partial updates

-These models include validation rules to ensure data consistency.
+These models include validation rules to ensure data consistency and type safety.

 ## Extending the MCP Server